devgregw/devgregw.github.io/public/md/fid.md

+## Senior Mobile Developer
+*Jan 2026 - ***Present****

+A a tech lead for my team, I continue to contribute to research tools on the Fidelity mobile app; however, I'm taking on additional responsibility and developing common features that can be reused by other teams.
+I am also involved in interviewing prospective interns and LEAP candidates.

+Skills:
+* Jira
+* GitHub
+* Swift
+* iOS
+* SwiftUI

+---

 ## Mobile Developer
-*Jul 2022 - ***Present****
+*Jul 2022 - Dec 2025*

 Following the completion of LEAP, I moved into the Brokerage & Digital Experience Technology chapter within the Personal Investing business unit.
-Specializing in iOS development with Swift and SwiftUI, I help develop research features for Fidelity’s flagship mobile app, such as market news, futures, indices, and quotes.
+Specializing in iOS development with Swift and SwiftUI, I helped develop research features for Fidelity’s flagship mobile app, such as market news, futures, indices, and quotes.

 Skills:
 * Scrum